AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 Configuration Workflow
 ======================

-Before you start make sure you have the latest software by checking the Dashboard.
-If an alert message (New!) appears, click New!
-To upgrade to the latest software.

 .. important::

-  The VPC you want to apply FQDN filter must have an `Aviatrix gateway launched <http://docs.aviatrix.com/HowTos/gateway.html>`_ with `NAT enabled <http://docs.aviatrix.com/HowTos/gateway.html#enable-nat>`_.
+ The VPC you want to apply FQDN filter must have an `Aviatrix gateway launched <http://docs.aviatrix.com/HowTos/gateway.html>`_ with `NAT enabled <http://docs.aviatrix.com/HowTos/gateway.html#enable-nat>`_ before starting the following steps.

 Step 1.
 Add a new tag
 ---------------------